Estimation of Local Average Treatment Effect by Data Combination: Performance Evaluation

-\paragraph{Results} The results are summarized in Table \ref{tab:jtpa}.
-We report the mean, max, and min of $\widehat{\mu}(\bm{x})$ in addition to the RMSE to see the behavior of each estimator.
-We conducted the Wilcoxon signed-rank test by using 100 results produced with 100-fold cross-validation.
-The IWLS had the smallest RMSE, but the difference between the DWLS and IWLS was not statistically significant.
-The mean, max, and min of the DWLS and IWLS also indicate that they have similar performance.
+The results are summarized in Table \ref{tab:jtpa}.
+We report the mean, max, and min of $\widehat{\mu}(\bm{x})$ in addition to the root mean squared error (RMSE) to see the behavior of each estimator.
+The IWLS had the smallest RMSE, but the difference from the DWLS was not statistically significant.
+The mean, max, and min of the DWLS and IWLS also indicate they have similar performance.
 The stability of the IWLS in contrast to the synthetic experiment is because there were no samples with a small PSD.
 The relatively good performance of the SEP should be because of the same reason.
-The performance of the DLS estimator was highly unstable, reflecting the difficulty of the model selection based on the DLS objective (\ref{eq:dls_obj_emp}).
+The performance of the DLS was highly unstable, reflecting the difficulty of the model selection based on the DLS objective.